-- I. Any person who meets the following requirements shall be an eligible student: - 37 (a) A person shall meet the residency requirements of RSA 193:12; be a graduate of a

-- New Hampshire high school, public academy, chartered public school, New Hampshire private preparatory high school, a high school-level home education program as defined in RSA 193-A; have received a New Hampshire high school equivalency certificate; have completed at least 3 years of high school in this state; be pursuing a certificate, associate, or bachelor degree at an eligible institution in this state; and be eligible to receive a Pell grant; or - (b) A person shall be a graduate of a preparatory high school outside of this state while a dependent of a parent or legal guardian who is a legal resident of this state and who has custody of the dependent; or - (c) A person shall have a parent or guardian who has served in or has retired from the United States Army, Navy, Air Force, Marine Corps, or Coast Guard within the last 4 years and is a resident of this state; or - (d) A person shall be a graduate of a high school, public academy, chartered public high school, or a high school-level home education program outside of this state but have maintained his or her primary residence in this state for not less than 5 years preceding the date of application for a scholarship. - II.
-A person shall meet the qualifications for academic performance or work experience as established by the commission. - III.
-A person shall not have been adjudicated delinquent or convicted or pled guilty or nolo contendere to any felonies or any second or subsequent alcohol or drug-related offenses under the laws of this or any other state, or under the laws of the United States, except that an otherwise eligible person who has been adjudicated delinquent or has been convicted or pled guilty or nolo contendere to a second or subsequent alcohol or drug-related misdemeanor offense shall be eligible or continue to be eligible for a scholarship after the expiration of one academic year from the date of adjudication, conviction, or plea.
+1 II.
+The state treasurer shall credit to the fund any appropriation relating to the governor's $\mathbf{2}$ scholarship fund made in each fiscal year to the commission.
+The state treasurer shall invest the 3 fund in accordance with RSA 6:8.
+Any earnings shall be added to the fund.
+4 III.
+All moneys in the fund shall be nonlapsing and continually appropriated to the $\mathbf{5}$ commission for the purposes of this subdivision.
+6 IV.
+The commission may institute promotional programs and solicit and receive cash gifts 7 or other donations for the purpose of supporting educational scholarships from the fund.
+The 8 commission shall not solicit or accept real property.
+9 V. All gifts, grants, and donations of any kind shall be credited to the fund.
+10 4-C:33 Eligibility.
+11 I. Any person who meets the following requirements shall be an eligible student: 12(a) A person shall meet the residency requirements of RSA 193:12; be a graduate of a 13New Hampshire high school, public academy, chartered public school, New Hampshire private 14preparatory high school, a high school-level home education program as defined in RSA 193-A; have received a New Hampshire high school equivalency certificate; have completed at least 3 years of 1516high school in this state; be pursuing a certificate, associate, or bachelor degree at an eligible 17institution in this state; and be eligible to receive a Pell grant; or 18 (b) A person shall be a graduate of a preparatory high school outside of this state while 19a dependent of a parent or legal guardian who is a legal resident of this state and who has custody 20of the dependent; or 21(c) A person shall have a parent or guardian who has served in or has retired from the 22United States Army, Navy, Air Force, Marine Corps, or Coast Guard within the last 4 years and is a 23resident of this state; or 24(d) A person shall be a graduate of a high school, public academy, chartered public high 25school, or a high school-level home education program outside of this state but have maintained his 26or her primary residence in this state for not less than 5 years preceding the date of application for 27a scholarship.
+28II.
+A person shall meet the qualifications for academic performance or work experience as 29established by the commission.
+30 III.
+A person shall not have been adjudicated delinquent or convicted or pled guilty or nolo 31contendere to any felonies or any second or subsequent alcohol or drug-related offenses under the 32laws of this or any other state, or under the laws of the United States, except that an otherwise 33 eligible person who has been adjudicated delinquent or has been convicted or pled guilty or nolo 34contendere to a second or subsequent alcohol or drug-related misdemeanor offense shall be eligible 35 or continue to be eligible for a scholarship after the expiration of one academic year from the date of adjudication, conviction, or plea.

-4-C:34 Procedures.
+37 4-C:34 Procedures.